 I. The Top 11 Jobs That Employers Want Retirees to Do

-Haven’t saved enough to retire?
+Have you not saved enough to retire?
 Looking to transition into retirement?
-Research from the Center for Retirement Research at Boston College has identified numerous jobs that regularly appear on RetirementJobs.com, a national job board focused on positions for people over the age of 50.
+Research from the Center for Retirement Research at Boston College has identified numerous jobs that regularly appear on RetirementJobs.com, a national job board focused on positions for people over 50.
 The 11 types of jobs that popped up most often in the center’s analysis are:

 Office and administrative support: 15% of job postings